preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 3. Navigate and pick (Browse) or search for pages, the same way as in the page picker (it's a part of the page picker that is used here).
 See this page for more information: :doc:`The Page picker </general-assets/page-picker/index>`

-5. Click ADD when you have selected one or more pages to add to the Sign-off request.
+5. Click ADD when you have selected one or more pages to add to the sign-off request.

 The selected pages are now added to the section, for example: